 - Campus-wide workshops on new information technologies, such as EndNote and Qualtrics, for faculty and interested individuals.

 - The opportunity for an embedded librarian in your classroom

-- Librarian involvement in your Moodle course, including creating online, Web-based tools targeted to your particular course or assignment.
+- Librarian involvement in your Canvas course, including creating online, Web-based tools targeted to your particular course or assignment.

 - Faculty-librarian collaboration to design effective research assignments and incorporate information literacy concepts into your course.

 Instructors are encouraged to schedule a library session with Instruction Coordinator Kellie Meehlhause.